astauf03/musa5500-python-final/docs/analysis/land_use_score.md

 ## Key Findings

-Passyunk is generally young and able-bodied.
-This follows the patterns of the rest of the city.
-However, Passyunk has an above average rate of people who walk to work, making their social score incredibly robust.
+East Passyunk has a breadth of social and health services immediately accessible to most residents.
+It is ever so slightly above average than the rest of the city, especially compared to North Philly that has several pink and purple pockets in the health proximity score.
+The land use score is Easy Passyunk's strongest accessibility variable.